-Table 8: Oil Spill Research Budget Summary (\$000)
+Table 10: Oil Spill Research Budget Summary (\$000)

-Oil Spill Research 2022 Actual 2023 Enacted Fixed Costs (+/-) Internal Transfers (+/-) Program Changes (+/-) 2024 Request Change from 2023 (+/-) Oil Spill Research 15,099 15,099 - - - 15,099 - FTE 19 23 - - - 23 -
+Oil Spill Research 2023 Actual 2024 Annualized CR 2025 Fixed Costs (+/-) 2025 Internal Transfers (+/-) 2025 Program Changes (+/-) 2025 President's Budget Change from 2024 Annualized CR (+/-) Oil Spill Research 15,099 15,099 ı - - 15,099 - FTE 19 23 - - - 23 -

-With the Oil Spill Research (OSR) Appropriation, the Bureau derives funding from the Oil Spill Liability Trust Fund to execute its delegated responsibilities in support of title I, section 1016; title IV, sections 4202 and 4303; title VII; and title VIII, section 8201 of the Oil Pollution Act (OPA) of 1990.
-BSEE executes these responsibilities through a robust world-class Oil Spill Preparedness Program (OSP Program) managed by the Oil Spill Preparedness Division (OSPD) that protects people and the environment by optimizing responses to offshore facility oil spills through: (1) regulatory oversight; (2) basic, applied, and developmental research; (3) integrated government and industry preparedness; and (4) accountability to the National Response System.
+With the Oil Spill Research (OSR) Appropriation, the Bureau derives funding from the Oil Spill Liability Trust Fund to execute its delegated responsibilities in support of title I, section 1016; title IV, sections 4202 and 4303; title VII; and title VIII, section 8201 of OPA 90.
+BSEE executes these responsibilities through a robust world-class Oil Spill Preparedness (OSP) Program managed by the Oil Spill Preparedness Division (OSPD) that protects people and the environment by optimizing responses to offshore facility oil spills through: (1) regulatory oversight; (2) basic, applied, and developmental research; (3) integrated government and industry preparedness; and (4) accountability to the National Response System.
 The program has three main roles.

-The Preparedness Verification (PV) Role delineates BSEE's spill preparedness responsibilities pursuant to the OPA.
-These ensure industry's compliance with the OPA, 30 CFR Part 254, and any applicable contingency plans, including the National Oil and Hazardous Substances Pollution Contingency Plan (NCP).
+The Preparedness Verification (PV) role delineates BSEE's spill preparedness responsibilities pursuant to OPA 90.
+These ensure industry's compliance with OPA 90, 30 CFR Part 254, and any applicable contingency plans, including the National Oil and Hazardous Substances Pollution Contingency Plan (NCP).

-The Oil Spill Response Research (OSRR) Role within OSPD provides offshore owners and operators, as well as the government, with new or improved technologies, tools, and procedures to better combat oil spills.
+The Oil Spill Response Research (OSRR) role within OSPD provides offshore owners and operators, as well as the government, with new or improved technologies, tools, and procedures to better combat oil spills.
 The technologies and data produced from robust government research and development inform regulatory updates, improve contingency plans, enhance response tools in oil spill removal organization (OSRO) equipment inventories, and support safe and environmentally sustainable operations for offshore energy exploration and development.

-BSEE's Ohmsett Management Role ensures the long-term use and operation of this unique facility, as mandated by OPA section 7001(c)(7), and maximizes Ohmsett's potential for supporting oil spill research, response technology testing, and training for the industry, academic, and government customers.
-Growth areas in 2023 include renewable energy research (specifically marine hydrokinetic energy, such as energy from waves and currents) and marine debris recovery.
+BSEE's Ohmsett Management role ensures the long-term use and operation of this unique facility, as mandated by OPA 90 section 7001(c)(7), and maximizes Ohmsett's potential for supporting oil spill research, response technology testing, and training for industry, academic, and government customers.
+Growth areas in 2025 include continued expansion of renewable energy research (specifically marine hydrokinetic energy, such as energy from waves and currents) and marine debris recovery.
 Ohmsett remains a critical asset for U.S. and international efforts to advance oil spill response technologies and other offshore energy pursuits.
-The

-FY 2024 request addresses the key needs, knowledge, and technology gaps in the three roles of BSEE's OSP Program.
+The FY 2025 request addresses the key needs, knowledge, and technology gaps in the three roles of BSEE's OSP Program.

-As a national leader in Federal oil pollution research, BSEE's OSP Program will continue to initiate new, and shepherd ongoing, research projects that advance the collective knowledge of oil spills and development of new and better response technologies.
+As a national leader in Federal oil pollution research, BSEE's OSP Program will continue to shepherd ongoing research and initiate new research projects that advance the collective knowledge of oil spills and development of new and better response technologies.
 Many projects evolve and progress over multiple years as new data is acquired and/or technology breakthroughs are made.
 The OSP Program contributes to BSEE's efforts to ensure that the Nation's offshore oil and gas exploration, development, and production activities in both State and Federal waters can proceed in a safe and environmentally responsible manner.
 This Program supports Executive Order 13990, Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis, and other related policies.